meriki/AutoAyurveda/README.md

 We consider the problem of drug-disease identification from a research document as a Named Entity Recognition(NER) problem.
 We employ the use of a deep learning sequence tagger which included a BiLSTM and CRF using a combination of GloVe word Embeddings and Character embeddings.
 This model is a general sequence tagger.
 For our dataset, we downloaded a set of published papers from the renowned journals, pre processed it and curated a database by manually tagging it.We then evaluate our results using accuracy, f1-metric, precision and recall scores.

+### Overview
+We trained a NER deep learning model using a BiLSTM + CRF model for ayurvedic drug disease extraction.
+We had to manually curate our data of Ayurvedic research articles, and tag it with Drug, Disease and Function.
+Curated 100 train research papers and 20 test research papers.
+We consider the gist of the article to be in the title and abstract, so essentially one document is preprocessed title+abstract.

 ### Description of the files

 The ipython file can be launced in google colab.
 The code is explained in the notebook as comments and headings

-We trained a NER deep learning model for ayurvedic drug disease extraction.
-We had to manually curate our data of Ayurvedic research articles, and tag it with Drug, Disease and Function.
-We consider the gist of the article to be in the title and abstract, so our one document is preprocessed title+abstract.
-Curated 100 train research papers and 20 test research papers

-dataset format:
+#### Dataset format
-train.words.txt = contains train documents with a space between documents to distinguish it. testa.words.txt = contains test documents in the above format testb.words.txt = contains test documents in the above format train.tags.txt = contains space seperated NER tags for the train words above testa.tags.txt = contains space seperated NER tags for the test words above testb.tags.txt = contains space seperated NER tags for the test words above
+train.words.txt : contains train documents with a space between documents to distinguish it. testa.words.txt : contains test documents in the above format testb.words.txt : contains test documents in the above format train.tags.txt : contains space seperated NER tags for the train words above testa.tags.txt : contains space seperated NER tags for the test words above testb.tags.txt : contains space seperated NER tags for the test words above